semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ![](static/one-cat.png)

-For the grouped bars maintain a 4px margin between them.
-Aim for at least a 20% margin between bars to avoid clutter.
+For the grouped bars aim for at least a 20% margin between bars in the group to avoid clutter.

 ![](static/two-cat.png)

-For more than 3-4 categories, consider using the [Stacked horizontal bar chart](/data-display/stacked-horizontal-bar/stacked-horizontal-bar) or other chart type to present the data.
+For more than 3-4 categories, consider using the [Stacked horizontal bar chart](/data-display/stacked-horizontal-bar/stacked-horizontal-bar) or other chart type to present data.
 Additionally, consider allowing users to switch chart types in the widget settings.

 ### Margins